 As for the anime, I attended the scriptwriting meetings, approved character designs and visuals, and answered questions about the story.

 For the anime adaptation, there were a lot of questions about the characters, mecha, various items/objects, and so on.

 M: Were there any scenes that were difficult to adapt for the anime?

 A: With anime, there’s limited time to work with, so you can’t be as liberal with descriptions or dialogue as you can be with novels.

 You have to convey information through dialogue that can’t be explained through imagery (such as the history and circumstances of a country) and you have to do it in fewer words than in a novel format.
 I found that particularly difficult.

-I joined the director, producer, editor, and other staff for the auditions of each major character, and commented on whether I felt the person auditioning fit my image of the character.
+A: I joined the director, producer, editor, and other staff for the auditions of each major character and commented on whether I felt the person auditioning fit my image of the character.

 *¹ Academy IF (Operation High School) is a “what-if” alternate-universe in which the Eighty-Six live a peaceful life as students and enjoy their youth to the fullest.
 The light novel can be read (in Japanese) online at this site.
 A manga adaptation is also available, illustrated by Suzume Somemiya.

 *² Magical Girl Regina☆ Lena is a side story written as a limited-edition bonus for the Blu-ray and DVD releases.
 Suzume Somemiya-sensei is also in charge of the artwork for this project.